MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

 <a name="BKMK_GP"> </a>
 ### Method 2: Use Group Policy to enable Office 365 clients to receive updates from Configuration Manager

-You can enable Configuration Manager to manage Office 365 client updates on specific computers by using Group Policy.
-This does the same thing as setting the OfficeMgmtCOM attribute to True in the configuration file used by the Office Deployment Tool.
-But, with Group Policy, you can apply this setting to multiple computers, an organizational unit (OU), or a domain.
+You can also use Group Policy to enable Configuration Manager to manage Office 365 client updates on specific computers.
+Using Group Policy does the same thing as setting the OfficeMgmtCOM attribute to True in the configuration file for the Office Deployment Tool.
+With Group Policy, however, you can apply the setting to multiple computers, an organizational unit (OU), or a domain.

-To use Group Policy to enable this capability, you do the following:
+To use Group Policy to enable this capability, do the following:

 - Download and install the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.